rayanmulla/GeneFinderTool/README.md

 rosalind_72.py outputs utilizes the code in gene_finder.py to solve Rosalind problem number 72 outputing protein strings that can be translated from the ORFs

+Use the coding files (find_orfs.sh) and (process_orfs.py) inside the folder data to output ORFs in all 14 files of genomes inside the folder